Livestock YQCA Training

 For both online and instructor-led training, you are required to register in advance on the YQCA website, www.yqca.org.
 Online training costs $12 per exhibitor and may be completed at any time prior to entry deadline.

-If you are looking to save a little money, there are a number of instructor led trainings that are currently being offered here in the Valley, which will cost $3 per exhibitor.
-Any of these trainings meet the requirements of the State and the Merced County Fair.
+If you are looking to save a little money, there are a number of instructor led trainings that are being offered in the Valley, which will cost $3 per exhibitor.
+Click here to search for available trainings near you.

 The only species exempt from this training are horse, dog and guinea pig.